samplchallenges/SAMPL-containers/tutorials/BuildYourOwnLogDContainer.md

 * `--solute`: smiles string representing the solute
 * `--solventa`: smiles string representing solvent A
 * `--solventb`: smiles string representing solvent B
+* `--output-dir`: output directory path for any output files, this parameter will not be used for the LogD challenge, but is required

 ## Output Requirements
 **Printed Outputs**: